Vimal-raj-r/Ex-6-Pseudorandom-Number-Generation/README.md

 # Ex-6-Pseudorandom-Number-Generation
-##Aim:
+## Aim:
 To implement Pseudorandom Number Generation using the standard library functions in C.
-##Algorithm:
+## Algorithm:
-1.Seed the random number generator using srand() to initialize it with a starting value.
+1. Seed the random number generator using srand() to initialize it with a starting value.
-2.Generate pseudorandom numbers using rand().
+2. Generate pseudorandom numbers using rand().
-3.To ensure different results on each execution, seed srand() with a dynamic value like the current time (time(NULL)).
+3. To ensure different results on each execution, seed srand() with a dynamic value like the current time (time(NULL)).
-4.Use modulo operation to limit the range of generated numbers.
+4. Use modulo operation to limit the range of generated numbers.
-##Program:
+## Program:
 ```c
 #include <stdio.h>
 //Constants for LCG